gardener/documentation/website/documentation/getting-started/observability/shoot-status.md

 The `lastOperation`, `lastErrors`, and `lastMaintenance` give you information on what was last happening in your clusters.
 This is especially useful when you are facing an error.

-In this example, nodes are being recreated and not all machines have reached the desired state.
+In this example, nodes are being recreated and not all machines have reached the desired state yet.

 <img style="width: 60%; height: auto; margin: 0, auto" src="./images/shoot-status-3.png"/>